tinacms/tina.io/content/docs/tina-cloud.md

 - Push your repository to GitHub (if it isn't already)
 - Set up a project in the Tina Cloud dashboard.
 (See next page)

-> Wanting to self host your backend?
-Check out the [Self Hosted Docs](/docs/self-hosted/overview) for more information.
+> Wanting to self-host your backend?
+Check out the [self-hosted docs](/docs/self-hosted/overview) for more information.

 ## Video Tutorial